valkey-io/valkey-doc/docs/interact/programmability/lua-debugging.md

                      mode dataset changes will be retained.

-Debugger functions you can call from Lua scripts: redis.debug()        Produce logs in the debugger console. redis.breakpoint()   Stop execution as if there was a breakpoint in the
+Debugger functions you can call from Lua scripts: server.debug()        Produce logs in the debugger console. server.breakpoint()   Stop execution as if there was a breakpoint in the
                      next line of code.
 ```